 It might seem like a minor feature to you, but it makes a massive difference.
-So let’s get straight into it and see how you can use the new Low Power Mode on your Apple Watch running watchOS 9.
+So let’s get straight into it and see how you can use the new Low Power Mode on your Apple Watch running watchOS 10 and 9.

 - What is Low Power Mode on Apple Watch?

 - Low Power Mode vs. Power Reserve Mode